 How do you continue to find God as dementia pulls your loved one into the darkness?
 Philosopher Douglas Groothuis offers a window into his experience of caring for his wife as a rare form of dementia ravages her once-brilliant mind.
 Mixing personal narrative with spiritual insight, he captures moments of lament as well as theological reflection and poignant pictures of their life together.

-We know of the preacher’s role as both teacher and proclaimer, but Jeffrey Arthurs adds another assignment: the Lord’s remembrancer.
+We know of the preacher’s roles as both teacher and proclaimer, but Jeffrey Arthurs adds another assignment: the Lord’s remembrancer.
 With decades of preaching experience, he explains how to stir the memory of Christ-followers, fanning the flames of faith through vivid language, story, delivery, and ceremony.
 When knowledge fades and conviction cools, the church needs to be reminded of the great truths of the faith.

 An easy way to find your next textbook by field and subject: